What is spina bifida?

 Before and during pregnancy, a woman can help prevent spina bifida in her child.

 - Get plenty of folic acid each day, both before you get pregnant and during pregnancy.
 All foods made from grains and sold in the United States have folic acid added.
-Foods rich in folic acid include fortified breakfast cereals and breads, spinach, and oranges.
+Foods rich in folic acid include fortified breakfast cereals, breads, tortillas, and rice.
 Your doctor may recommend that you also take a daily vitamin with folic acid or a folic acid supplement.